-How does one prevent and treat potato blight?
+How does one prevent and treat this fungus?
 Here, our garden expert, Paraic Horkan, shares all of his expert information and knowledge on the prevention and treatment of potato blight.

 Causes of Potato Blight:

-- It is caused by a fungus called Phytophthora Infestans
+- It’s caused by a fungus called Phytophthora Infestans

 - It spreads through the air, developing when the weather conditions are warm and humid.